Benefits Of Body Butter

 Shea Moisture is an extremely hyped cosmetic brand that is affordable and accessible.

-A majority of people would agree that it is worth the hype.
 They are known for high-quality hair and skin care products, and luckily, you can even find them on Amazon.

-This Shea Butter is made to give your entire body from head to toe a boost of hydration.
 This one from Shea Moisture, in particular, is filled with yummy ingredients like Vitamins A, E, and F, in addition to fatty acids and phytosterols.

-Shea Moisture also claims that their Shea Butter is “ethically sourced from women’s cooperatives in Northern Ghana.”
 The production of Shea Butter can get messy, so it’s always wise to do a little extra research before purchasing any body butters.

-Shea Butter usually arrives in a solid form, much like this one from Shea Moisture.
-It doesn’t have the same whipped, thick body cream texture like most mass produced body products.
+It doesn’t have the same whipped, thick body cream texture as most mass-produced body products.
 The texture will vary as well by brand.

 Overall, Shea Butter will nourish the most dehydrated parts of the skin and hair to ensure they become quenched and revitalized.
-Shea Butter is versatile and used for multiple different purposes.
-Both you and your skin will fall in love with it.

 2. Sky Organics Pure Unrefined Raw Cocoa Butter

-When it comes to choosing Cocoa Butter, it’s important to find the one that is the least processed.
 Like any other body butter or lotion, it can become irritating quickly if a natural ingredient is formulated with chemicals that cause adverse effects.

-This cocoa butter is raw and unrefined.
 It will provide intense moisture and hydration wherever your body needs it the most.
-Not only will it cater to the skin, this Cocoa Butter can potentially benefit the hair.
-The best of both worlds.

 Don’t confuse this product with just any old regular whipped body butter.
-Sky Organics’s Cocoa Butter is 100% raw and sustainably sourced.
-Another plus is that it is both vegan and cruelty-free.

-This is an all-purpose body butter that can tend to multiple concerns, and it can even be mixed with other raw body butters to formulate your perfect body butter elixir.
-It can even be used to develop other at-home beauty products.
+This all-purpose body butter can address multiple concerns, and it can even be mixed with other raw body butters to formulate your perfect body butter elixir.

 3. Better Shea Butter Store 100% Pure Mango Butter

-You can also opt for Mango Butter for whatever reason if you find yourself disappointed with Cocoa or Shea Butter.
-Mango Butter can provide very similar benefits to Cocoa and Shea Butter.
-It can be a tremendous alternative body butter in your routine.
+You can also opt for Mango Butter if you find yourself disappointed with Cocoa or Shea Butter.

-This one, in particular, will moisturize dry skin, nourish cracked cuts or breaks on the skin, reduce inflammation, and it’s even non-comedogenic.
-As mentioned before, most raw forms of body butter come in a solidified state.
-This Mango Butter does too.
+This one, in particular, will moisturize dry skin, nourish cracked skin or cuts, reduce inflammation, and it’s even non-comedogenic.

-Thankfully, Mango Butter can also melt with ease, blends into the skin like a dream, and can even be mixed with other body butters or lotions.
-Surprisingly enough, the scent of Mango Butter can be milder than the scent of Cocoa Butter.
+Thankfully, Mango Butter can also melt easily, blend into the skin like a dream, and even be mixed with other body butters or lotions.

-Mango Butter is also high in antioxidant properties and can supplement dry skin in seconds.
-In particular, the Better Shea Butter Store is 100% pure Mango Butter that is vegan and cruelty-free.
+Mango Butter is also high in antioxidants and can help replenish dry skin in seconds.